Should I stay in Higher level maths?

 So, let’s look at the pros and cons associated with doing higher level maths, and the questions you need to ask yourself before continuing at higher (“honours”) level, or moving to ordinary (“pass”) maths.

-Note: if you are at Junior Cert level, some of this does not apply to you yet!
-But bear in mind, doing higher level maths at Junior Cert gives you the option of continuing at higher level for the Leaving Cert.
+Note: if you are at Junior Cycle level, some of this does not apply to you yet!
+But bear in mind, doing higher level maths at Junior Cycle gives you the option of continuing at higher level for the Leaving Cert.

 Pros – the benefits of staying at Higher Level (HL)